 - Toss the rehydrated seaweed in 1 tsp toasted sesame oil and lime juice.
 Layer into the bowls, followed by the salmon.

 - Follow with the avocado, watermelon radish, cilantro and sesame seeds.
 Serve immediately.

-Tell me… what’s the best thing you cooked on the grill this summer?
+Tell me… what’s the best thing you cooked on the grill?
 Do you use your BBQ year-round?
 Now that I live in a place where winter doesn’t make me hide from the outdoors, I sure will be!